vektra/mockery/README.md

 [DEPRECATED](https://github.com/vektra/mockery/pull/456#issuecomment-1105365611)

-Alternatively, you can use the go install method:
+Alternatively, you can use the go install method (not recommended, do not use this for production deployments!
+See linked deprecation note above):

     go install github.com/vektra/mockery/v2@latest